Could would lose the house?

 my wife and I are looking to buy a house, but our scores are too low. her father wants to fully sign on the house but put it in our names. he is currently going through a divorce. if he buys the house for us, is there something that we can do to keep her mother from getting our house in the divorce?

-Asked almost 8 years ago in Dover, New Hampshire
+Asked over 8 years ago in Dover, New Hampshire

 Categories: Real Estate Family